linknx/pyknx/README.md

 > pip3 install pyknx

-You can optionally add --install-option="--user" to tell setup.py to install in your home rather than one the system-wide locations.
+You can optionally add --install-option="--user" to tell setup.py to install in your home rather than in one of the system-wide locations.

 The other way: uncompress archive.
 Then calling setup.py directly boils down to::